MrBlinky/mickeymouse-gb-save-patch/README.md

 RGBASM is required.
 Put the files of this repo in a folder structure like this:

 <pre>
+.\rgbasm                               Folder containing RGBASM executables.
-.\rgbasm                               folder containing RGBASM.EXE .\patches\mickeymouse-gb-save-patch    folder to put the files of this repo
+.\patches\mickeymouse-gb-save-patch    Folder to put the files of this repo.
 </pre>

 Put one or all of the mentioned roms in the project folder and run patch-rom.bat